wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-cloud-native-observability-in-kubernetes.md

 5. Make changes to the default settings of the chart if required.
 For information about configurable parameters, see [Enterprise Integrator Observability - Configuration](https://github.com/wso2/observability-ei#configuration).

-Above steps deploy the observability solution with log processing capabilities and display instructions to access the dashboards.
-With this deployment you can access Prometheus and Grafana UIs.
+The above step deploys the complete deployment and displays instructions to access the dashboards.
+This deployment allows you to access Prometheus, Grafana, and Jaeger UIs.